 Some potential health concerns linked with the dapple pattern include skin cancer, eye issues, and hearing loss.
 Double Dapple Dachshunds, the result of breeding dapples, are at an even greater risk for these issues.

-In addition to the potential problems tied with the dapple mutation, this breed may also suffer from other concerns common to genetically normal Dachshunds.
+In addition to the potential problems tied to the dapple mutation, this breed may also suffer from other concerns common to genetically normal Dachshunds.
 A longer body shape leads to Intervertebral Disc Disease, a very painful disease that may even cause paralysis.

 As a review, some potential health issues these Dachshunds may face include: